FlavScents AInsights Entry for Butyl Isovalerate (CAS: 109-19-3)

 - Molecular Weight: 158.24 g/mol

 Butyl isovalerate is an ester formed from isovaleric acid and butanol.
-Its structure features a butyl group linked to the ester moiety, contributing to its fruity odor profile.
+Its structure features a butyl group linked to an isovalerate moiety, contributing to its fruity and sweet odor profile.
 The ester functional group is crucial for its volatility and sensory characteristics, making it a valuable component in flavor and fragrance formulations.

 Citation hooks: FlavScents; PubChem; FEMA